hatem-darweesh/autoware.ai.openplanner/README.md

 $ colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

+## Important Note:
+Cuda 11.1 and cudnn 8 is required for building op_tlr.
+This node is a custome traffic light detector for CARLA Simulator.
+Just remove the node to avoide any build issue.

 ## Utilities files:
 - op.rviz config file for visualizing OpenPlanner topics
 - setup_op_repo_branch.sh file to automatically switch to OpenPlanner.1.13 or OpenPlanner.1.15 from original Autoware.AI